 Hurricane Michael was the third strongest hurricane to make landfall in continental United States in recorded history.
-Michael was an epic storm event for the northern Gulf of Mexico coast of Florida, causing substantial impact from Panama City Beach to St. Marks.
-The most severe damage, occurring to the right of the hurricane's eye at landfall, was sustained in Mexico Beach (Bay County) and Beacon Hill (Gulf County).
-Along the coast of Bay, Gulf, Franklin, and Wakulla Counties, a total of 2,725 major structures sustained major structural damage within the Coastal Building Zone.
+Hurricane Michael was an epic storm event for the northern Gulf of Mexico coast of Florida, causing substantial impact from Panama City Beach to St. Marks.
+The most severe damage, occurring to the right (east) of the hurricane's eye at landfall, was sustained in Mexico Beach (Bay County) and Beacon Hill (Gulf County).
+Along the coast of Bay, Gulf, Franklin, and Wakulla Counties, major beach and dune erosion was sustained, and a total of 2,725 major structures sustained major structural damage within the Coastal Building Zone.
+This document will assist the Department and local governments to identify areas where storm erosion has left upland development and infrastructure vulnerable to imminent damage from future storms, where beaches and dunes may be restored, and where expedited permitting procedures are needed to assist homeowners with repairs and reconstruction.